kieranknowles1/WebIntegrationAssignment/readme.md

 check that the properties are passed and are of the correct type.

 The app's code is lined using ESLint with the StandardJS ruleset.
 This is configured in `./app/.eslintrc.cjs`.
+As this ruleset checks for undefined variables, there is no need to add `'use strict'` to the top of each file.